The Office of STEM Education

 Susan Lawrence, Vice Dean for Undergraduate Education, and

 Ronald Ransome, Dean of Mathematical and Physical Sciences.

 The Office of STEM Education includes the following efforts:

 The Cyberlearning Innovation and Research Center (CIRC).
 Led by Professor Darrin York (Chemistry & Chemical Biology) this serves as a center for technological innovation in STEM education.

 The STEM Transformations using Research-based Instructional practices, Assessment and Dissemination (TRIAD) coalition.
-Led by Professor Suzanne Brahmia (Physics & Astronomy), this serves as a research and organizing center for implementation and assessment of course transformations based on discipline based education research.
+Led by Mary Emenike (Chemistry and Chemical Biology), this coalition serves as a research and organizing center for implementation and assessment of course transformations based on discipline based education research.
 TRIAD serves as a base to build a community dedicated to improvement of instruction in the STEM disciplines, including the quantitative disciplines in the social sciences and humanities.

 Led by Professor Kathleen Scott (Cell Biology and Neuroscience), the Math & Science Learning Center provides a space for student collaboration and learning, public outreach programs to K-12 students and teachers, promotes collaboration among outreach programs across the university, and fosters the development of programming which brings together the educational expertise and rich array of research initiatives of faculty and graduate students in the STEM disciplines.
 Among the major outreach activities are the Rutgers Science Explorer, led Dr. Patty Irizarry, and the Geology Museum, overseen by Dr. Patty Irizarry and Dr. Lauren Neitzke Adamo.